sanjosh/sanjosh.github.io/_posts/2021-1-10-PEKS-Boneh-Franklin.md

 How can a third-party verify that "*8Ev7*" is actually "Nice" in encrypted form ?

 What you need here is an auxiliary string called a **trapdoor** which the third-party can use to verify the equality.
-A trapdoor can be produced using a <a href="https://en.wikipedia.org/wiki/Bilinear_map">bilinear map</a> which enables two different ways of producing same encrypted text ("*8Ev7*")
+A trapdoor can be produced using a <a href="https://en.wikipedia.org/wiki/Bilinear_map">bilinear map</a> which enables two different ways of producing same encrypted text.

 A bilinear map is a function of two variables *f(x, y)* satifying this condition